GauravVanmane/blog/_posts/2020-11-12-Detecting Insincere Questions with LSTMs.md

 from sklearn.model_selection import train_test_split
 ```

+Next lets read our training data.
+The dataframe consists of the question id, the corresponding question and the target label.
+A target label of ‘0’ corresponds to a sincere question and ‘1’ corresponds to an insincere question.

 ```python
 train_df = pd.read_csv('/kaggle/input/quora-insincere-questions-classification/train.csv')
 train_df.head()
 ```

+Next up we split the dataframe into train and test splits.

 ```python
 train_df, val_df = train_test_split(train_df, test_size = 0.2)
 ```

+Next up we split the dataframe into train and test splits.

 ```python
 embeddings_index = {}